 When an itemized list for a line is first started, a menu of pages prepared is displayed as illustrated in Figure C-1.
 If no itemized list has ever been built in the past, no pages have been prepared.
 Therefore when you choose to go on you choose page 1 and a blank screen of 20 items is displayed.
 The cursor first rests on the numerical entry for the first line, and moves to the text entry for the first line, then the numerical entry for the second line, the text entry for the second line, etc., as the RTN key is repeatedly hit in approval of the current entries.
-As entries are typed and approved the keyboard behaves much like it does when data are supplied for IRS forms.
-The same keyboard editing features (using ctrl-I and ctrl-D) are available and the cursor is moved up and down the page with the $\,\,\wedge$ and RTN keys.
+As entries are typed and approved the keyboard behaves much like it does when data are supplied

+Rebedule B--Line 9.
+Tao Preparer's Currently Active Filename -Ribralter 2 supporting capes are now stored for Supporting Stateent 040015...
+BUH+# 2200 Which do you choose?!
+3 = NEW page!
+TAX PREFARES by HowardSoft ESC-Escape to prior menu....
+NTH-Entry DR for IRS forms.
+The same keyboard editing features (using ctrl-I and ctrl-D) are available and the cursor is moved up and down the page with the \land and RTN keys.
 The only obvious difference is the ability to change the descriptions of the items.